WHO Mental Health Gap Action Programme (mhGAP)

 The WHO Mental Health Gap Action Programme (mhGAP) aims at scaling up services for mental, neurological and substance use disorders for countries especially with low- and middle-income.
 The programme asserts that with proper care, psychosocial assistance and medication, tens of millions could be treated for depression, schizophrenia, and epilepsy, prevented from suicide and begin to lead normal lives– even where resources are scarce.

-This year’s Mental Health Forum will take place on 14-15 October and will provide an opportunity for diverse stakeholders to discuss progress on WHO’s Mental Health Action Plan in countries.
-The theme for the Mental Health Forum this year is “Enhancing Country Action on Mental Health,” reflecting the vision of WHO’s Thirteenth General Programme of Work, 2019-2023.
+The WHO Mental Health Forum 2019 (previously "mhGAP Forum") has provided an opportunity for diverse stakeholders to discuss progress on WHO’s Mental Health Action Plan in countries.
+The theme this year was “Enhancing Country Action on Mental Health,” reflecting the vision of WHO’s Thirteenth General Programme of Work, 2019-2023.

 Several resources are available to help reduce the mental health treatment gap and to enhance the capacity of Member States to respond to the large burden of mental, neurological and substance use disorders.